Skip to content

 Three ways into VSF projects.

 RDC is the flagship project network.
-San Rafael is VSF’s first implemented Colombia proof point, with 250 vetiver slips planted on April 2, 2026.
+VSF in Colombia is the active Colombia project, with San Rafael documented as the first planted site.
 New ideas start with a simple proposal.

 Vetiver is a practical grass used around the world to slow runoff, hold soil in place, and make fragile ground easier to manage.
 Its roots reach 3–5 metres deep — that depth is what holds a hillside through heavy rain.